WHO CAN APPLY

 - Capacity: Can the applicant complete the project?
 Are there examples of previous projects?

 Applications will be reviewed by the fund's advisory committee, made up of community members, teachers, parents, WES principal and superintendent.
-Their recommendations will be referred to Berkshire Taconic's board of directors for final approval.
-Grant awards will be announced in June.
+Their recommendations will be referred to Berkshire Taconic's board of directors for ratification.

 Up to $2,500

 How To Apply